shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 # Introduction

-In this tutorial, you will learn how to create Donation Dapp on Polygon to award your favorite content creator and how to deploy your smart contract on the Polygon network.
+In this tutorial, you will learn how to create a Donation dApp on Polygon to award your favorite content creator with MATIC tokens and how to deploy your smart contract on the Polygon network.

-This is the app we will be creating at the end of this tutorial.
+This is what the dApp we will be creating looks like:

 ![Dapp Demo](../../../.gitbook/assets/dapp-demo.gif)

 # Prerequisites

-To follow along with this tutorial you will need basic knowledge and understanding of Blockchain, Smart contracts and React(NextJS) framework for frontend.
+To successfully follow along with this tutorial, you will need a basic knowledge and understanding of blockchain, Solidity smart contracts and React (we will use the Next.js framework) for frontend.

-## Requirements
+# Requirements

-- We will need Metamask installed in our browser from [HERE](https://metamask.io/).
+- You will need Metamask installed in your browser from the official site <https://metamask.io>.
-- Make sure to have NodeJS 12.0.1+ version installed.
+- We recommend using the LTS version due to security vulnerabilities in the 12.x branch.
+12.0.1 would be affected.

-#### Techstack used in this tutorial
+### Other technologies used in this tutorial

 - [Solidity](https://docs.soliditylang.org/en/v0.8.7/) - For writing smart contracts
 - [Truffle](https://github.com/trufflesuite/truffle) - Truffle provides development environment for developing blockchain applications locally